La Porte, Indiana: Geography

 According to the 2010 census, La Porte has a total area of 12.37 sqmi, of which 0.71 sqmi (or 5.74%) is covered by water.
 U.S. 35 passes through La Porte.

-La Porte is accessible from Chicago by the South Shore train line, which begins at Millennium Station and ends in Michigan City, Indiana, with several stops in between, including Chesterton and Hudson Lake, Indiana.
+La Porte is accessible from Chicago by the South Shore train line, which begins at Millennium Station and ends in South Bend, Indiana, with several stops in between, including Chesterton and Hudson Lake, Indiana.
 Both are only a short drive from La Porte.